 Since 1997, Women & Their Work has been committed to expanding the discourse about contemporary art.
 For each exhibition, a writer commissioned by W&TW examines the work on exhibit and writes a critical essay, which is then published in a 4-color brochure.
 These documents are invaluable for the artists and the community.

 In addition, Women & Their Work has served as a fiscal agent for more than two hundred artists to allow them to obtain financial support for their projects.

 Board of Directors

-Anastasia Colombo, Quincy Adams Erickson, Virginia Fleck, Laura Garanzuay, Yuliya Lanina, Frances Jones, Tobin Levy, Meeta Morrison, Kelley Cooper McClure, Sally Strickland, Betty Trent, and Liz Young.
+Anastasia Colombo, Ann Daughety, Chris Dial, Virginia Fleck, Laura Garanzuay, Yuliya Lanina, Frances Jones, Tobin Levy, Sarah Luna, Meeta Morrison, Kelley Cooper-McClure, Sally Strickland, Betty Trent, and Liz Young.